Kaan-YASSIBAS/Student-Score-Prediction-API/README.md

 - Add a larger real-world dataset
 - Add stronger input validation rules
 - Add more unit and integration tests
-- Add Docker image build checks in CI
 - Add Kubernetes manifests
 - Add monitoring and logging
-- Deploy the API to a cloud platform
+- Deploy the application to a cloud platform